Eynsford Circular via Otford walk

 Main route (1 km)

 - If coming out of The Bull, turn right to head E along the High Street.
-You pass The Olive Tree bistro and tearoom on the right (at the back of the Hospices of Hope charity shop), opposite Sally's Cake Emporium.
+In 50m you pass The Olive Tree bistro and tearoom on the right (at the back of the Hospices of Hope charity shop), opposite Sally's Cake Emporium.

-- The High Street ends at a large roundabout encircling the village pond?, with the Pond View Café and The Woodman pub ahead on your left.
+- The High Street ends at a large roundabout encircling the village pond?.
+In the past there were other refreshment places here, but both the Pond View Café and The Woodman pub might have closed.
 Make your way to a footpath signpost on the far side of the pond.

 -